nesquena/rabl/README.md

 ### Attributes ###

-Basic usage of the templater:
+Basic usage of the templater to define a few simple attributes for the response:

     # app/views/users/show.json.rabl
     attributes :id, :foo, :bar

-or with aliased attributes:
+or use with aliased attributes:

     # Take the value of model attribute `foo` and name the node `bar`
     # { bar : 5 }
     attribute :foo => :bar

-or multiple aliased attributes:
+or even multiple aliased attributes:

     # { baz : <bar value>, animal : <dog value> }
     attributes :bar => :baz, :dog => :animal

 ### Child Nodes ###

-You can also add children nodes from an arbitrary object:
+You can also add child nodes from an arbitrary source:

     child @posts => :foobar do
       attributes :id, :title
     end

-or use existing model associations:
+or simply use existing model associations:

+    # Renders all the 'posts' association
+    # from the model into a node called 'foobar'
     child :posts => :foobar do
       attributes :id, :title
     end

-### Glued Attributes ###
+### Gluing Attributes ###

-You can also append attributes to the root node:
+You can also append child attributes back to the root node:

+    # Appends post_id and post_name to parent json object
     glue @post do
       attributes :id => :post_id, :name => :post_name
     end